-Along with the variety of career opportunities, the number of >>> open roles available in agriculture is also growing, so once you find your place, you can feel optimistic about landing a job.
+Along with the variety of career opportunities, the number of open roles available in agriculture is also >>> growing, so once you find your place, you can feel optimistic about landing a job.

-Each year there is an estimated 57,900 job openings in agriculture with only an average of 35,400 new graduates to fill the positions (USDA).
+According to the AAFC, one in eight Canadians are employed in an agriculture related field, but there is only an average of 30,000 graduates to fill new positions.
 That leaves the industry shorthanded when it comes to having workers that are skilled in the areas of agriculture and food sciences.